Wublab/SeqGenerator/README.md

 - ```--max_len```: the maximum length of the generated sequence
 - ```--min_len```: the minimum length of the generated sequence
 - ```--seq_num```: the number of sequences generated

+##Acknowledgements
+This project is based on [DiffuSeq](https://github.com/Shark-NLP/DiffuSeq).
+Special thanks to the original authors for their contributions to the open-source community.